MugeniAI05/MugeniAI05.github.io/_posts/2025-06-02-credit-card-fraud-detection-using-ML-imbanced-data.md

 fraud_customers = df[df['isFraud'] == 1]['nameOrig'].value_counts().head(10)
 ```

+# Feature Engineering <a name="feature-engineering"></a>

-To prepare the data for modeling, I conducted an exploratory analysis and created engineered features to better capture suspicious behavior.
+To prepare the data for modeling, I created engineered features to better capture suspicious behavior.
 In particular, I derived balanceDiffOrg and balanceDiffDest to quantify how balances changed before and after a transaction.
 These features are useful for identifying anomalies, especially in TRANSFER and CASH_OUT transaction types—where all fraud cases occur.

-# Feature Engineering <a name="feature-engineering"></a>

 Derived features to highlight discrepancies:
 ```python